pharmaverse/pharmaverse/content/charter/_index.en.md

 title: "Our Charter"
 date: 2021-09-09T11:02:05+06:00
 icon: "fas fa-book" # fontawesome icon : https://fontawesome.com/icons
-description: "Pharmaverse charter covering our high level objective and scope, along with recommendations for new pharmaverse collaborations."
+description: "Charter for pharmaverse covering our high level objective and scope, along with recommendations for new collaborations."
 weight: 1
 # type dont remove or customize
 type : "docs"